protocolbuffers/protobuf/docs/design/editions/edition-zero-feature-enum-field-closedness.md

 ## Background

-On 2023-02-10, a CL [@mcy](https://github.com/mcy) submitted to delete `proto2::Reflection::SupportsUnknownEnumValue()`.
+On 2023-02-10, a CL [@mcy](https://github.com/mcy) submitted to delete `google::protobuf::Reflection::SupportsUnknownEnumValue()`.
 Oddly, this function used the containing message's `syntax`, rather than the enum field's, to determine whether the enum was open.